Blue Mistflower

 Choosing plants via color is a fun (and easy!) way to landscape.
 Our Three-Color Native Garden guide gives inspiration on what else to plant, based on color.

-What to plant with Blue Mistflower
+What to pair with Blue Mistflower

 Pair Blue Mistflower with native flowers that bloom from spring to fall, so pollinators always have something to eat.
 Here are some seasonal native pairings:

-Native flowers for the spring
+Native Plants for the spring

-Native flowers for the summer
+Native plants for the summer

 Other native flowers for the fall